Italofile is supported by its audience. When you make a purchase through qualifying links on our site, we may earn an affiliate commission.

 If you know of any other resources to add to this list, please get in touch.

-- If you want help purchasing tickets to a Napoli game, Michele in Naples can help. @getnapoliticket is his twitter handle.
+- If you are trying to purchase tickets to a Napoli game, Michele in Naples can help. @napolitickets is his twitter handle.
 He is able to help fans purchase home and away tickets for a small fee.

 - For Juventus fans, contact Maurizio at Around Turin for information on getting tickets and going to a game (and other pre-game festivities) with other Juve fans.